SIZE CHART --> Shop the measurements vs size name.

 1. Be mindful that some people experience a break-in period for these pants.

-If you've never worn merino wool leggings we want you to be aware that you might experience some itch with the first few wears.
+If you've never worn merino wool leggings we want you to be aware that you might experience some itch with the first few wearings.
 The wool is extra fine and soft and we promise it will become softer and silkier with wear.
 It is exactly the same as the merino wool in the baby garments we sell.
-We like to describe the first few wears as the break-in period.
+We like to describe the first few wearings as the break-in period.
 Like a new pair of leather shoes or a crisp pair of jeans...they need to be broken in a little before you reach an optimal level of comfort.
-After a couple rounds of wearing/washing, your wool leggings will feel like soft buttery perfection.
+After a couple of rounds of wearing/washing, your wool leggings will feel like soft buttery perfection.
 If you find that you are sensitive, you can lanolize or treat with wool softener (Unicorn Beyond Soft/Fibre Rinse) to help reduce any itch during the break-in period.

 We recommend wearing as a relaxed to semi-relaxed fit for optimal wear and longevity.
 If you are going for a legging-type look rather than the jogger look, try to find a size that isn't stretched to the max.
-The seams on these natural fiber knits are not going to be as strong as a pair of standard cotton or athletic leggings that you might be accustomed to.
+The seams on these natural fiber knits are not going to be as strong as a pair of standard cotton or athletic leggings that you might be accustomed to for leggings.
 You want to be able to squat and move around in them without the crotch/butt seam pulling super tight.
-At rest there should be some give in the garment so that there isn't excessive stress on the seams with general movement/activity.
+At rest, there should be some give in the garment so that there isn't excessive stress on the seams with general movement/activity.